The Ph.D. Program in English Language and Literature

 - summer support for four years, including a first-year summer teaching assistantship, linked to a teachers’ training program at the Knight Institute.
 Summer residency in Ithaca is required.

-- All of the above fellowships include a stipend and Student Health Insurance.
+- All of the above fellowships and assistantships include a stipend and Student Health Insurance for all candidates, including international candidates.

 Students also have competed successfully for Feminist, Gender, & Sexuality Studies Dissertation Fellowships, Buttrick-Crippen Fellowship, Society for the Humanities Fellowships, American Council of Learned Societies (ACLS), Shin Yong-Jin Graduate Fellowships, Provost’s Diversity Fellowships, fellowships in recognition of excellence in teaching, and grants from the Graduate School to help with the cost of travel to scholarly conferences and research collections.